 MobilityControlInfoSCG includes ciphering algorithm used in SCG

-S-KeNB is derived based on SCG-counter added by MeNB to SCG-Configuration
+S-KgNB is derived based on SCG-counter added by MeNB to SCG-Configuration

 Some open issues remain in this area.

 In LTE DC, scg-counter is added by MeNB on the top level of scg-Configuration but in principle it could be added by SgNB also (as discussed in Rel-12).
 In EN-DC, anyway SgNB provides NR RRC configuration for the UE so the latter approach could be reasonable.